When Patience was four...

 "I like Heaven," she said, "because I love Kiki, and she's in Heaven."
-She looked sad for a moment, and in classic four, switched to say, "I like Care Bear snacks too."
+She looked sad for a moment, and in classic form, switched to say, "I like Care Bear fruit snacks too."
 Then she blew a raspberry.

 "Did you know," she said around her candy-masquerading-as-nutritious snack, "Did you know that tadpoles turn into frogs?"

 "Yes," I said, "I did know that.
 What do you think about that?"